|

 Using the imagistic method, or

 visual thinking, remarkable progress can be made.
-Those

 with a scientific bent appear to favor this method.
 Kekule